zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 visionOS text size stops are at different scales than iOS’ sizes.
 The steps on iOS from 100% to 150% are 100-110-120-135-150%, while visionOS has steps at 100-105-115-125-130-150%.
 The largest accessibility text size on Apple&nbsp;Vision&nbsp;Pro is only 200%, while iPhone scales all the way to 310%.
 I also personally use a higher absolute text size option in Apple&nbsp;Vision&nbsp;Pro then I do my iPhone (Either 130% or 150% on Apple&nbsp;Vision&nbsp;Pro vs 120% on iPhone).
 Given both of these, I would definitely be wary of recommending this product to anyone who uses one of the larger accessibility text sizes on iPhone or iPad.

 In many apps, especially those written with modern APIs like SwiftUI, text size scaling isn’t much of a concern at all.
-But text being cut off of mismatched in size can definitely be an issue in some apps.
+But text being cut off or mismatched in size can definitely be an issue in some apps.
 This is nothing new, as you can see many of these same issues on iOS with high enough text sizes, but is worth keeping in mind if you're planning on using a larger text size.
 I notice these issues in Apple&nbsp;Vision&nbsp;Pro a lot more when using compatible iPad apps.

 You can also set text size per app, but, unlike iOS, you can only do this deep within the accessibility section of Settings, not with the Text Size control in Control Center.
-I would love to see this flow be as easy as the iPhone in the future (FB13629357).
+I would love to see this flow be as easy as on iPhone in the future (FB13629357).

 ### Window Zoom

-On iPhone and iPad, you can change the UI scale all elements of your device’s display using “Display Zoom”.
+On iPhone and iPad, you can change the UI scale of all elements of your device’s display using “Display Zoom”.
 Window Zoom is the same concept, but, due to the nature of the device, only scales digital windows—_not_ your physical space.
 You can select between four sizes, from small to extra large.
 I use the extra large size which, while it may mean I can fit fewer windows in my view, makes them much more visible to me.

 <video loop autoplay muted controls playsinline preload="auto" class="img-fluid" src="/resources/vision-accessibility/window-zoom.mp4" title="Looping video of 4 images showing the Window Zoom settings in each window scale"></video>